CPqD/of12softswitch/README.md

 Dependencies
 ------------

 The code was tested on Ubuntu 11.10.
-In order to compile the switch your system must have the following libraries.
+In order to compile the switch in your system you need to install the following packages:

     $ sudo apt-get install libpcap-dev libxerces-c2-dev libpcre3-dev flex bison

 Pre-Building
 ------------

-Add the shared libraries present in netbee-dev to your /usr/local/lib directory.
+Add the shared libraries present in netbee-dev to your `/usr/local/lib` directory.
-You should have root permission to do this:

     $ sudo cp netbee-dev/libn*.so /usr/local/lib

-Run ldconfig:
+Run `ldconfig`:

     $ sudo ldconfig

-Put the folder netbee-dev/nbee in the /usr/include:
+Put the folder `netbee-dev/nbee` in the `/usr/include`:

     $ sudo cp -R netbee-dev/nbee /usr/include